 Agostino is a chemist with international experience.
 He is specialised in materials chemistry and photochemistry.
 He is working on the development of free-standing protocellular materials.
 His work is aimed at designing protocellular materials-based actuators, capable of transducing external stimuli to a mechanical response.

-In our lab she is responsible for MALDI-TOF mass spectrometry.
+In our lab she is responsible for the pH meters, photochemistry equipment and the microscope.

 Mr Patrick Grimes:

 Patrick completed his undergraduate degree in Natural Sciences at Lancaster University with a thesis on synthetic approaches to 1,2-Diazetidines.
 During his undergraduate studies he spent a year abroad at the University of Colorado Boulder, and in the summer 2019 he was awarded a bursary to work on the synthesis of ion pair-binding rotaxanes.

 In September 2020 he joined the Gobbo Group for his PhD.
 His PhD project is highly multidisciplinary and aims to create protocellular materials capable of information processing tasks using DNA technology.
 This work is in collaboration with the research group of Dr Thomas Gorochowski (School of Biological Sciences, www.biocomputelab.org), who is an expert in the design of gene and DNA-based computational circuitry.